 Note on assumptions

-This plugin considers a limitation to free space in all cases (i.e. both Hata (ITU-R Report SM.2028-1) and P.1546-3 (ITU-R Recommendation P.1546-3))
+This plugin considers a limitation to free space in all cases (i.e. both Hata (Report ITU-R SM.2028-1) and P.1546-3 (Recommendation ITU-R P.1546-3))

-In the current plugin, the correction factor in eq.
+In the current plugin, the correction factor in Eq.
 29 of section 10 of Annex 5 of Rec ITU-R P.1546-3 has been removed.
 This equation is not discussed in 3K/54.

-Since in Annex 7 to Document 5-6/53 the environment (i.e. Urban, Suburban and Rural) are within square brackets, it was decided to be generic in the implementation of the plugins and to include the all cases by using the same frequency correction factor as the already existing built in SEAMCAT hata model.
+Since in Annex 7 to Document 5-6/53 the environment (i.e. Urban, Suburban and Rural) are within square brackets, it was decided to be generic in the implementation of the plugins and to include the all cases by using the same frequency correction factor as the already existing built-in SEAMCAT Extended Hata model.

-The models that are used in the plugin are only for outdoor – outdoor scenario.
+The models that are used in the plugin are only for outdoor – outdoor scenarios.

 .